ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 #

 ```
-Note, that using a script like above expects program to take input as argument.
+Note, that using a script like above expects program to take input as an argument.
 Also, the way memory address is actually used as input, is not so straightforward.
 (Is your system Little- or Big-endian?)

 You probably have to disable protections mentioned in prerequisites to be able to succeed.
 In this case, stack canaries might cause problems, if you are using distribution other than Kali Linux.